seamusdemora/seamusdemora.github.io/MacStuff.md

 10. /System/Library/Receipts/com.apple.pkg.XcodeSystemResources.bom
 11. /System/Library/Receipts/com.apple.pkg.XcodeSystemResources.plist

 Installing an older version of XCode is a bit different - you can't get it from the AppStore.
 Fortunately, [MacPorts keeps a list of downloads](https://www.macports.org/install.php), and a decent set of instructions.
 Once that task is accomplished, you have an *upgraded* XCode install that supports MacPorts (at least until Apple decides to break things again).

+Oh, one other thing... checking your version of XCode Tools is reasonably straightforward, but try to find the version of XCode Command Line Tools.
+Yeah... frustrating, isn't it?

 ### 24. Cleaning and Restoration of iTerm2